dasjiwesh/Namaste_React/Notes.md

       </div>
     );
   };
-  export default HeaderComponent; <=== This is Default Import which needs to be imported as import HeaderComponent from './components/Header'; which is without curly braces
+  export default HeaderComponent; <=== This is Default Import which needs to be imported as import HeaderComponent(can be named different while importing but same name is a general convention) from './components/Header'; which is without curly braces
-  Although we can import like this also import HeaderComponent, {Title} from './components/Header'; './components/Header' './components/Header.js' both are fine Even if there are two named imports we can write like this {a, b}
+  Although we can import like this import HeaderComponent, {Title}(Title being a Named Export) from './components/Header'; './components/Header' './components/Header.js' both are fine Even if there are two named imports we can write like this {a, b}
-We can also import named imports like ====> import * as Obj from './components/Header' and use like this as Obj.Title while rendering <Obj.Title />. * imports every component from that particular file so we render <Obj.Header />.
+We can also import named imports like ====> import * as Obj from './components/Header' and use like this as Obj.Title while rendering <Obj.Title />. * imports every component from that particular file so we render <Obj.Header />.With this example we can also understand React.Fragment.
+Akshay suggested his own way of writing clean code that if we are exporting 2 things say Header & Title.
+We can only export Header using default putting Title inside Header.
+This'll let us import Header by default.
 Thre's no issue in writing extensions like .js/.jsx.
 Both are same.
 But sometimes if we are using an external library then it can break as it tracks these kind of files.
 Hooks is a JS Function
 const [searchText] = useState(); useState Hooks returns an array in which variable name(searchText) is the 1st element.
 Creates Local State Variable, here searchText.
 Whereas normal JS variables are crreated using let, const, var
-Below block of code won't run in React whereas in HTML it'll run. const searchText = 'KFC'; //local variable
+Below block of code won't run in React whereas in HTML it'll run.
+const searchText = 'KFC'; //local variable
     return (
     <>